Norwegian Wikipedias: History

 The first site, the original Norwegian Wikipedia (Norsk Wikipedia), launched on 26 November 2001, and originally did not specify which written standard could/should be used, although de facto almost all the articles were written in Bokmål/Riksmål.
 The Norwegian Wikipedia originally had the address no.wikipedia.com, but in August 2002 all Wikipedia editions moved from the wikipedia.com domain to the wikipedia.org domain, shortly after Jimbo Wales had announced that Wikipedia would never have commercial advertisements.

 A Nynorsk-specific Wikipedia was launched on 31 July 2004, and grew quickly.
 Following a vote in 2005, the main Norwegian site became Bokmål and Riksmål only.

 By February 2007, the Bokmål/Riksmål edition had over 100,000 articles and the Nynorsk site had over 20,000 articles.
 In February 2006, the Bokmål/Riksmål edition became the thirteenth Wikipedia to have more than 50,000 articles, and one year later it was the fourteenth to reach 100,000.
 After the Finnish Wikipedia surpassed it in April 2006 it was once again the 14th largest Wikipedia by article count.
 However, in September 2007, the Bokmål/Riksmål Wikipedia surpassed the Finnish, and has since then been the 13th largest Wikipedia.
-As of 1 June 2010, the Bokmål/Riksmål contains more than 260,000 articles, while the Nynorsk version contains over 57,000.
+As of 1 June 2010, the Bokmål/Riksmål contains more than 260,000 articles, while the Nynorsk edition contains over 57,000.

 Norwegian, Danish, and Swedish are mutually intelligible languages and can be understood by most speakers of each.
 The sites collaborate with the other Scandinavian Wikipedias through the Skanwiki section of the Wikimedia Foundation's Meta-Wiki site.
 One effect of this combined effort is the sharing of their weekly featured front-page articles among these four different Wikipedias.